- Offered as:

 See the WSU Catalog for degree requirements and talk with your academic advisor about planning and scheduling your courses.
 All students must meet requirements as outlined in the catalog in order to graduate.

-- Certifying your business major
+- Admission to the business major

 - EconS 101 and 102